justahuman1/i3-grid/README.md

 ## Features

 - Reshape and pin floating windows to any precise locations on screen
-- Rofi \*frontend (Fully customizable)
+- Intuitive rofi \*frontend (Fully customizable)
-- Python CLI and Library (includes event listeners for additional callbacks)
+- Full-featured CLI and Library; includes event listeners (via streaming socket data)
-- On the fly workspaces
+- On the fly workspaces (apply actions to multiple windows)
 - Deep customization with powerful out of the box features
-- Support Multiple Monitor Setups
+- Supports Multiple Monitor Setups

-\*<sub>Rofi not necessary for functionality (seperate dmenu layer)</sub>
+\*<sub>Rofi not necessary for functionality (separate dmenu layer)</sub>

 ## Todos

 PR's very welcome.
 Order of importance will be according to issues and PR count.

-- Templating feature for quick floating env startup (Current Top Priority)
+- Templating feature for quick floating env startup (Top Current Priority)
-- Deep scratchpad integration (Drop-down list)
+- Deep scratch pad integration (Drop-down list and temporary pads)
-- Remember Previous option and automatically follow trend (cache)
+- Remember Previous option and sequentially follow the grid trend (cache)
-- Dynamic Rofi menu (width, height) to rc config settings
+- Dynamic Rofi menu (width, height) to personal rc config settings
 - Additional Options:
-  - Send all floating windows to a temporary scratchpad (accessible via rofi)
+  - Send all floating windows to a temporary scratch pad (accessible via rofi)
   - Fill the remaining of the floating screen with new window (Recursive stack)
   - Add a history options to Rofi Menu (Previously ran commands)
   - Advanced Rofi menu (allowing complex command generation on the fly)
   - Daemon to listen for screen changes and make background window transformations
-    - Probably will need to be written in C.
+    - Probably will need to be written in C (performance concerns).

+## Recently Added

+- Transform all windows in the current screen with a single command (`all` flag)!
+- Dynamic monitor sizing (xrandr parsing)

 ## Known Bugs

 - ~~Multi-select offset resizing (Does not respect all offsets)~~
 - ~~Left & Right offsets are inaccurate (Applies to both sides)~~
+- ~~Multiple Monitors are not supported~~